mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- When will the 2 trees marked with irange in Broadclose Road be felled supnce they are causing obstructions of pipes below ground on the A38 and also on Broadclose Road?, 2nd June :- [7653490](https://www.fixmystreet.com/report/7653490)
 - EV’s no longer able to charge vehicle due to signage, 2nd June :- [7653291](https://www.fixmystreet.com/report/7653291)
 - Very dangerous pot holes in road cars drive on wrong side of the road to avoid them this is not good, 2nd June :- [7652968](https://www.fixmystreet.com/report/7652968)
 - Giant Hogweed, 2nd June :- [7652726](https://www.fixmystreet.com/report/7652726)